- Make-up sex is exciting due to the transfer of the arousal state from one situation to another.

 Make-up sex is wild and extremely gratifying sex that people report having experienced after having had an intense fight.
-Why, in the wake of having had a bitter fight, is everything forgotten while the couple engage in what many say is amazingly wild and enjoyable sex?
+Why, in the wake of having had a bitter fight, is everything forgotten, while the couple engages in what many say is amazingly wild and enjoyable sex?
 And why is breakup sex similarly so exciting?

 The basic explanation for the excitement in make-up sex is the transfer of the arousal state from one situation to another.
 When we are excited by one stimulus, we are likely to be easily excited by another one.
 Make-up sex is considered by many to be the best sex there is, which in many cases is worth the fight.

 The arousal (excitation) transfer is expressed in the classic bridge experiment conducted in 1974 by Donald Dutton and Arthur Aron.
 In this experiment, male passersby were contacted either on a fear-arousing suspension bridge or a non-fear-arousing bridge by an attractive woman who asked them to fill out questionnaires.
 Sexual arousal toward the woman was greater in subjects on the fear-arousing bridge.
 Their fear arousal was transferred to sexual arousal generated by the presence of an attractive woman.
-Another example of such transfer can occur when we watch certain movies: Our the anger toward the villain can easily turn into the arousal underlying happiness upon seeing the villain punished.
+Another example of such a transfer can occur when we watch certain movies: Our anger toward the villain can easily turn into arousal in the form of underlying happiness upon seeing the villain punished.

 A similar manner of increasing sexual arousal by transferring arousal from a different state is when one partner acts wildly and even sadistically toward the other.
 Here the arousal underlying anger and even revenge is transferred into sexual arousal.
 A more subtle manner of increasing sexual arousal is teasing, which involves a gentle and humorous argument (simulating a "fight") that increases sexual arousal.

-Breakup sex ("one for the road") is the bittersweet, passionate sex you have with your partner shortly after, whilst, or shortly before breaking up with them (Urban dictionary).
-Some people consider breakup sex is to be even better than makeup sex.
-The exciting nature of "goodbye bed" sex is due to its unique circumstances: this is the last chance to enjoy sex with each other.
+Breakup sex ("one for the road") is the bittersweet, passionate sex you have with your partner shortly after, whilst, or shortly before breaking up with them.
+Some people consider breakup sex to be even better than make-up sex.
+The exciting nature of "goodbye" sex is due to its unique circumstances: This is the last chance to enjoy sex with each other.
 As Ted Spiker said, "It's like the day before a diet.
 Tomorrow I'll start, but today I'm going to enjoy one last order of chicken wings."
-The sex is especially great when the relationship was basically good but nonromantic reasons, such as different life plans, force the two to separate.
+The sex is especially great when the relationship was basically good, but nonromantic reasons, such as different life plans, force the two to separate.
 Breakup sex involves the caring that remains despite the separation.
-As Aradia describes her breakup sex, "We'd have one last hurrah and it was a damn great one!
+As Aradia describes her breakup sex, "We'd have one last hurrah, and it was a damn great one!
 What a way to end the relationship!
-It actually really helped and it'll be a nice memory down the line."
+It actually really helped, and it'll be a nice memory down the line."

 The risks of make-up and breakup sex

-Make-up sex has its own risks, one of which is reinforcing fights, or at least not taking fights as seriously as they should be taken (see Seth Meyers's post).
-This is particularly true when the fights are violent, as in the case of battered women.
+Make-up sex has its own risks, one of which is reinforcing fights, or at least not taking fights as seriously as they should be taken.
+(See Seth Meyers's post.)
+This is particularly true when fights are violent, as in the case of battered women.
 Often, immediately after domestic violence, men force their wives to have make-up sex with them; it goes without saying how awful this makes the women feel.
 However, in other cases, when a certain time has passed since the violence occurred, make-up sex can make it easier for these women to return to their violent husbands as if nothing has happened.

-Make-up sex in bad relations does not involve a true resolution to the conflict but rather a temporary cover-up, which distracts the couple's attention from their profound difficulties.
-When fights are constant and extreme, make-up sex act like like a drug that gives temporary, illusory relief but is not a deep or genuine solution.
+Make-up sex in bad relations does not involve a true resolution to the conflict, but rather a temporary cover-up, which distracts the couple's attention from their profound difficulties.
+When fights are constant and extreme, make-up sex can act like a drug that gives temporary, illusory relief, but is not a deep or genuine solution.

-Breakup sex can be of value in two main situations: (a) you still like each other and want to remain friends, and (b) the decision to separate was mutual.
+Breakup sex can be of value in two main situations: (a) You still like each other and want to remain friends, and (b) the decision to separate was mutual.
 In some cases, the breakup sex can be quite sad and painful.
 As Scott writes, "My girlfriend took me out on a romantic weekend with the idea of having sex as many times as possible and then dumping me before checking out.
 It made me very angry and bitter."
-For other people, especially those whose love for their partner has died, the "goodbye bed" made them feel sad at being used and for giving in and having a kind of pity sex.
-As one woman wrote: "It made me feel dirty…and I will never do the 'goodbye bed' again."
-Breakup pregnancy or breakup STD (sexually transmitted disease) can be even worse.
-Another problem (or advanage) of breakup sex is that if it is so good, it generate second thoughts concerning the breakup which both of them thought it is the right thing to do.
+For other people, especially those whose love for their partner has died, the "goodbye bed" made them feel sad at being used and giving in and having a kind of pity sex.
+As one woman wrote: "It made me feel dirty . . . and I will never do the 'goodbye bed' again."
+Breakup pregnancy or a breakup STD (sexually transmitted disease) can be even worse.
+Another problem (or advantage) of breakup sex is that if it is so good, it generates second thoughts concerning the breakup, which both of them thought was the right thing to do.

 Make-up sex is a superficial remedy for fights.
 The remedy is beneficial when the relationship is basically positive, and the fights are typically local and limited—they do not express a fundamentally hostile split.
 However, when more profound problems underlie the relationship, make-up sex is of little value and may even invoke negative emotions by not treating the problem seriously.
-In this sense, the complete lack of make-up sex, despite the presence of constant fights (as described in one of the above quotations), expresses the significant problematic nature of the relationship, which make-up sex cannot help.
+In this sense, the complete lack of make-up sex, despite the presence of constant fights, expresses the significantly problematic nature of the relationship, which make-up sex cannot help.